A

 We also use wish to say that we regret something, that something is not as we would like it.
 When we use wish in this way, we use the past (knew/lived etc.), but the meaning is present:

-• wish knew what to do about the problem.
+- I wish I knew what to do about the problem.
 (I don't know and I regret this)

-• Jack's going on a trip to Mexico soon.
-I wish was going too.
+- Jack's going on a trip to Mexico soon.
+I wish I was going too.
 (I'm not going)

-• It was a stupid thing to say.
-I wish hadn't said it.
-(I said it)
+- It was a stupid thing to say.
+I wish I hadn't said it.
+(I said it) ※ It was a stupid thing to say. (댓글 참고)

 For more examples, see Units 39 and 40.